Hyperbolic Eisenstein series for geometrically finite hyperbolic surfaces of infinite volume: Hyperbolic Eisenstein series on a geometrically finite hyperbolic surface of infinite volume.

 \subsection{The infinite volume case.}

-We are going to verify that this definition retains a meaning in the case of a geometrically finite hyperbolic surface of infinite volume, $M=\Gamma \backslash H$. \begin{prop} The hyperbolic Eisenstein series $\Omega(s,z)$ converges for $\Re s >0$, uniformly on compact subsets of $H$, is bounded on $M$ and represents a $C^\infty$ closed form which is dual to $c$.
-Moreover it is an analytic function of $s$ in $\Re s >0$. \end{prop} The proof in the infinite volume case is as straightforward as in these in the finite volume case (\cite{kmi}, \cite{gerar}), but for the convenience of the reader we give some details.
+We are going to verify that this definition retains a meaning in the case of a geometrically finite hyperbolic surface of infinite volume, $M=\Gamma \backslash H$, $\Gamma$ is a Fuchsian group of the second kind without elliptic elements.
+We identify $M$ locally with its universal cover $H$.
+By $d(z,w)$ we denote the hyperbolic distance from $z\in H$ to $w\in H$.
+For $z_0\in H$ and $\epsilon >0$, by $B(z_0,\epsilon)\subset H$ we denote the radius $\epsilon$ hyperbolic metric ball centered at $z_0$. \begin{prop} The hyperbolic Eisenstein series $\Omega(s,z)$ converges for $\Re s >0$, uniformly on compact subsets of $H$, is bounded on $M$ and represents a $C^\infty$ closed form which is dual to $c$.
+Moreover it is an analytic function of $s$ in $\Re s >0$. \end{prop} The proof in the infinite volume case is as straightforward as in the finite volume case (\cite{kmi}, \cite{gerar}), but for the convenience of the reader we give some details. \begin{proof} Recall first that if $K$ is a compact of the fundamental domain $D$ of $\Gamma$ then there exists $\eta > 0$ such that for all $z_0 \in K$, the balls $\left( B(\gamma z_0,\eta) \right )_{\gamma \in \Gamma_1 \backslash \Gamma}$ are disjoints.